 More MBA candidates are flocking to business schools in Asia.
-According to the Graduate Management Admission Council (GMAC), 48% of business schools in the Asia Pacific region reported growth in domestic applications in 2019, with 37% seeing an increase in applications from international candidates.
+According to the Graduate Management Admission Council (GMAC), 63% of business schools in the Asia Pacific reported growth in applications in 2021, outperforming the rest of the world.

 Top Asian business schools—in China and Hong Kong, Singapore, and India—offer candidates exposure to some of the world's fastest-growing markets where employers are racing to recruit MBA students.

-Asian business schools also offer a quality education without the high cost demanded by their counterparts in the United States.
+Asian business schools also offer a quality education without the high tuition fees demanded by many of their counterparts in the United States.

-We break down the latest Financial Times Global MBA Rankings to bring you the 18 best business schools in Asia:
+Here, we break down the latest Financial Times MBA Ranking to bring you the 18 best business schools in Asia:

 Best Business Schools in Asia

-Sungkyunkwan University (SKKU) just misses out on the top-50 of the FT Global MBA list, ranking 54th in the world.
-The only South Korean school on the list, SKKU is one of the most prestigious schools in the country, with a strong focus on innovation and research in part due to its sponsors Samsung and Hyundai—it’s no surprise that 18% of graduates of their MBA program go on to work in technology or telecom.
+SKKU has a strong focus on innovation and research in part due to its sponsors Samsung and Hyundai—it’s no surprise that around 18% of MBA graduates go on to work in technology or telecom.

 On the MBA program at SKKU, students follow core courses in business foundations as well as one of three industry-focused Applied Business Projects in Finance, Marketing, or Strategy.
 Approximately half of the intake each year are international students, from 16 represented countries.